 ‘Photoshop could not parse the file’ error occurs suddenly.
 You might witness data corruption due to the inconvenience.
 If you are in the middle of some critical work on the Adobe Photoshop application and the error occurs, it may corrupt all the photos.
 While it’s annoying to lose all the PBD files, numerous ways can be used to retrieve them back.

-Stellar Photo Repair is among the best in repairing corrupted PBD files.
+Repairit Photo Repair is among the best in repairing corrupted PBD files.
 Now, to recover the lost data, you must first download the application and launch it on your system.
-Double-click on the Stellar Photo Repair logo and follow the steps below.
+Double-click on the Repairit Photo Repair logo and follow the steps below.

 Step 1: Select a Location